Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Abstract

 \section{Abstract}

-Biological tissues exhibit distinct mechanical and rheological behaviors during morphogenesis.
+Biological tissues exhibit diverse mechanical and rheological behaviors during morphogenesis.
 While much is known about tissue phase transitions controlled by structural order and cell mechanics, key questions regarding how tissue-scale nematic order emerges from cell-scale processes and influences tissue rheology remain unclear.
 Here, we develop a minimal vertex model that incorporates a coupling between active forces generated by cytoskeletal fibers and their alignment with local elastic stress in solid epithelial tissues.
 We show that this feedback loop induces an isotropic--nematic transition, leading to an ordered solid state that exhibits soft elasticity.
 Further increasing activity drives collective self-yielding, leading to tissue flows that are correlated across the entire system.
 This remarkable state, that we dub plastic nematic solid, is uniquely suited to facilitate active tissue remodeling during morphogenesis.
-It fundamentally differs from the well-studied fluid regime where macroscopic elastic stresses vanish and the velocity correlation length remains finite, controlled by activity.
+It fundamentally differs from the well-studied fluid regime where macroscopic elastic stresses vanish and the velocity correlations remain short-ranged.
 Altogether, our results reveal a rich spectrum of tissue states jointly governed by activity and passive cell deformability, with important implications for understanding tissue mechanics and morphogenesis.